OpenDAoC/OpenDAoC-Core/README.md

 #### Setting Up a Personal Access Token (Ubuntu)

-Creating and using a Personal Access Token is the easiest method of gaining access to Atlas' repositories.
+Creating and using a Personal Access Token is the easiest method of gaining access to OpenDAoC' repositories.

  1. Navigate to [Github](https://github.com) and sign in.
  2. Click on your profile picture at the top-right corner of the screen and then **Edit profile**.